Douglas Brewer (1953 - 2020) - Obituary

-Douglas J. Brewer, 67, Kendallville, went home to be with the Lord on Sunday, Oct.
+KENDALLVILLE - Douglas J. Brewer, 67, of Kendallville, Indiana, went home to be with the Lord on Sunday, Oct.
 11, 2020, at Orchard Pointe Health Campus in Kendallville.

-He was born June 12, 1953, in Monticello, to Richard A and Maxine (Lane) Brewer.
+He was born on June 12, 1953, in Monticello, Indiana, to Richard A. and Maxine (Lane) Brewer.
 His father preceded him in death.
-On Dec.
-23, 1978, in Fort Wayne he married Mary Lou Conrad.

 Mr. Brewer graduated from Twin Lakes High School in Monticello, where he was on the football and wrestling teams, and earned his bachelor's degree at International Business College.